 Life after Janus

-The timing of the Janus decision coincides directly with both the policy “war on teachers” and the tail end of economic recovery from the Great Recession.
-Effectively, in states like those that adopted right-to-work laws in the past decade, which have been hit hard by the recession and are the home bases for policy reforms like limiting tenure and making performance evaluations more robust, teachers have also experienced flat state budgets or cuts to education spending after decades of expansion, as well as reduced investments in services for children.
-Economist Albert Hirschman famously theorized that when there is little exit option, individuals will turn to the use of their voice.
-And how have teachers traditionally used their voices?
-Through their unions.
+The timing of the Janus decision has coincided directly with both the so-called “war on teachers” and the tail end of economic recovery from the Great Recession.
+In states like those that adopted right-to-work laws in the past decade, which have been hit hard by the recession and adopted reforms like limiting tenure and making performance evaluations more robust, teachers have also experienced flat state budgets or cuts to education spending after decades of expansion, as well as reduced investments in services for children.

-This function of the union has been widely on display in recent months.
-No fewer than six states have seen full or partial teacher strikes, including in West Virginia (the first state to strike) and Kentucky—states that experienced the recent passage of right-to-work legislation.
-In addition, both of these states and the other states that have experienced strikes—North Carolina, Oklahoma, Colorado, and Arizona—have seen legislative changes to important teacher protections, including evaluation, tenure, and retirement or pension plans.
+It is no surprise, then, that the voice function of the union has been widely on display in recent months.
+No fewer than six states have seen full or partial teacher strikes, including West Virginia and Kentucky—two states that recently passed right-to-work legislation.
+In addition, both of these states and the other states that have experienced walkouts—North Carolina, Oklahoma, Colorado, and Arizona—have seen legislative changes to important teacher protections, including evaluation, tenure, and retirement or pension plans.
 In the states where teachers may feel most under attack, teachers and their unions are rising up and using their voices to protest.
 And these protests don’t just address traditional bread-and-butter union issues like teachers’ own compensation, but also more general improvements to public education funding.

 If teachers unions and teachers respond to the Janus ruling as they are responding to the removal of other protections, we may see the pundits who believe that Janus portends the end of teachers unions—and the reformers who intend for Janus to bring unions to their knees—surprised by their resiliency.
 By causing teachers unions to return to collective action on behalf of their members, the Supreme Court decision may, in the end, invigorate the unions that these court cases and the groups that sponsored them intended to incapacitate.